Part A: Supply arrangement

 1. Regarding paper consumption:

 • Provide and transmit draft reports, final reports, other documents and arrangements in electronic format.
-Should printed material be required, double sided printing in black and white format is the default unless otherwise specified by the federal department user
+Should printed material be required, double sided printing in black and white format is the default unless otherwise specified by the Federal Department User.

-• Recycle unneeded printed documents (in accordance with security requirements)
+• Recycle unneeded printed documents (in accordance with Security Requirements)

 2. Regarding travel requirements: